How to Uncover Information Your SEO and PPC Prospects Won't Tell You.

-Hi, my name is Matt and I am Semify's SEO sales tutor, and today you will learn how to uncover information your SEO and PPC prospects won't or can't tell you.
+Hi, my name is Matt and I am Semify's SEO sales tutor.
+Today, you will learn how to uncover information your SEO and PPC prospects won't or can't tell you.

-First I'm going to walk you through our agenda.
+First, I'm going to walk you through our agenda.
 I'm going to explain why we made this series.
-I'm going to explain what poison questions are and why you shouldn't ask them.
+I'm also going to explain what poison questions are and why you shouldn't ask them.
 We'll run through an exercise we put together for you.
 We'll then learn how to formulate lock-on questions and show you how to get a copy of this deck and other resources.
-So let's get started.
+So, let's get started.

-First let's talk about why we made this series.
-So it's so important for us to share knowledge for the betterment of the entire digital marketing community.
+First, let's talk about why we made this series.
+It's so important for us to share knowledge for the betterment of the entire digital marketing community.
 We want to help agency owners avoid mistakes in the closing process.
-I want to help you reach your agency's true potential, and grow together.
-So we have a commitment to help not only our agency partners but the entire digital marketing community.
+I want to help you reach your agency's true potential and to grow together.
+We have a commitment to help not only our agency partners but the entire digital marketing community.

 I can tell you that many agency owners over the years have told me that sales is their strength.
-However, when I joined sales calls I witnessed numerous mistakes that cost agency owners tens of thousands of dollars in sales.
+However, when I joined sales calls, I witnessed numerous mistakes that cost agency owners tens of thousands of dollars in sales.
 The result is born out in our internal proposal closed data.
-Over a 12 year history, the average proposal close rate varies from six to 8%.
+Over a 12 year history, the average proposal close rate varies from 6% to 8%.

 Now one last thing before we continue.
 We put this into a deck format so you can use it to train your sales team and at the end of the video we're going to show you how you can grab it.
 Let's move on to poison questions.

-Now you probably have a number of questions you routinely ask prospective digital marketing customers, and you may feel good about asking a lot of these questions as they help you gather information about the buyer.
+You probably have a number of questions you routinely ask prospective digital marketing customers.
+You may feel good about asking a lot of these questions, as they help you gather information about the buyer.
 You may feel these questions are moving your sale forward.
 However, the wrong kind of questions can actually set you back.
-Below are some questions that we call poison questions.
+Below are some questions that we call "poison questions."
 Please avoid them.
-So here they are.
+So here they are:

-Now I'd like you to run through this exercise whether you pause the video or do it afterward.
-Please write down questions you usually ask during a presentation, then contact a prospective client.
+Now, I'd like you to run through this exercise -- whether you pause the video or do it afterward.
+Please write down questions you usually ask during a presentation, and then contact a prospective client.
 Keep track of which questions you ask, track how much time you spend talking versus how much time the prospect talks, and then write up a call report.
 Which questions did you ask?
 What percentage of the time were you talking?
-Did your question serve the client's needs are yours?
-Did you secure a commitment from the client to take the next steps, which is most important?
-And if you get a chance don't feel shy about asking questions about how that went and getting tips and feedback.
+Did your question serve the client's needs or yours?
+Did you secure a commitment from the client to take the next steps (which is most important)?
+And if you get a chance, don't feel shy about asking questions about how that went and getting tips and feedback.

 Here's a little more information on lock-on questions.
 Lock-on questions allow you to climb into the buyer's head and clarify their thoughts and feelings.
 In fact, Dartnell’s research found that 80% of customers don't verbalize their real concerns because it might reveal vulnerability.
 Lock-on questions serve to extend conversations and build on what buyers tell you, and help you zero in on a particular point of interest.

-Now we'll talk about the power of asking for examples.
+Now, we'll talk about the power of asking for examples.
 In the beginning, it might be a little bit confusing how to format these questions, so we're going to give you an example here of how to get started.
-And first, we're going to show you how to ask the question the way a typical salesperson does, and then we're going to show you how that same question is asked as an impact question, and we think you'll see the difference.
+And first, we're going to show you how to ask the question the way a typical salesperson does, and then we're going to show you how that same question is asked as an impact question.
+We think you'll see the difference.

 Now let's talk about how impact questions encourage change.
-Buyers tend to deal with their problems rather than just face them head on, or work around them, they'll make it work.
+Buyers tend to deal with their problems rather than just face them head-on.
+They'll work around them, they'll make it work.
 However, using impact questions to highlight a customer's problem so they understand the true magnitude of the problem will sometimes spur them to change.
-And we want to help you use impact questions solving the big problems, not the small problems.
-Most salespeople go into solution mode too quickly, and I want to advise you don't jump in too quickly with a solution because you'll be solving the small problem.
+And we want to help you use impact questions to solve the big problems, not the small problems.
+Most salespeople go into solution mode too quickly, and I want to advise you to not jump in too quickly with a solution -- because you'll be solving the small problem.
 Give the customer time to analyze their problems so they can see how important it is to fix them, and you'll get not only a sale but a larger sale.

-Lastly, a couple of resources.
-Number one, the majority of this material was pulled from Questions That Sell by Paul Cherry, I highly advise you to read the book.
+Lastly, I have a couple of resources for you.
+Number one, the majority of this material was pulled from Questions That Sell by Paul Cherry.
+I highly advise you to read the book.
 Also, use this deck to train yourself or your team.
-If you'd like a copy email us at firstname.lastname@example.org, and then feel free to email me at that same email address, ask questions, get feedback, I'm available to help.
+If you'd like a copy, you can email me at firstname.lastname@example.org, and then feel free to email me at that same email address, ask questions, or get feedback.
+I'm available to help.
 And lastly, feel free to have me join one of your sales calls.